Frequently Asked Questions about Graduate Admissions

 If you applied and were rejected, you may re-apply the following year with no guarantee of acceptance nor of being awarded any financial aid.
 You may have to resubmit application materials and you DO REPAY THE APPLICATION FEE.
 In either case, check with SSD Admissions.

 Can I come and visit the department?

 We do not have any structured program for visits by applicants before they have been admitted to the program.
 After admissions decisions have been announced, applicants who have been admitted are strongly encouraged to visit the department.
 In particular, we organize a special day each spring when admitted prospective students are invited to speak at length with members of the department.
-However, you are welcome to visit Julie Less, the Graduate Student Affairs Administrator, in Rosenwald 203, in the Autumn, Winter, and Spring quarters and audit classes and workshops during your visit (Summer visits are less ideal in that there are no classes and faculty are not available).
-Her open office hours are Mon, Wed, Fri between 1:30-4:30.
+However, you are welcome to visit Robert Herbst, the Graduate Student Affairs Administrator, in Saieh Hall room 511, in the Autumn, Winter, and Spring quarters and audit classes and workshops during your visit (Summer visits are less ideal in that there are no classes and faculty are not available).
+Robert's open office hours are Monday through Thursday between 1:00-3:00pm.

 How long does it take to complete the program?

 Completion times vary, but 5 years is most common.
 Students typically complete most of their required courses for the PhD in the first two years, but developing a research topic and writing a PhD thesis regularly takes two to four years of further work.